xTahaq/tahas-mood-tracker/README.md

 # Taha's Mood Tracker App

 Hello!
-Welcome to one of my simplest project: mood tracker.
+This is a very simple project i'm working on: mood tracker app.

 This is a very basic app and not user-friendly for now.

 If you want to use this app, you have to do several things: